FelixFebrian/FelixFebrian.github.io/_pages/about.md

 I currently work as student assistant at the Chair of Chemical & Process Engineering, where I assist students and lead tutorial for the courses Heat and Mass Transfer II (Energie-, Impuls- und Stofftransport II), Process Engineering I (Verfahrenstechnik I), and Physical Chemistry (Physikalische Chemie).

-In a second part-time job, I also do python programming for [SOPAT](https://sopat.de/), in which I work mainly with Django and Tensorflow.
+In my second part-time job, I also do python programming for [SOPAT](https://sopat.de/), in which I work mainly with Django and Tensorflow.

 <!-- As part of bachelor degree, my work for bachelor thesis and thus my current research interest is the study of hydromechanics in agitated vessel. -->